 The DICE framework is a tool to help assess how likely a change management initiative or project is to succeed.
 It was developed by the Boston Consulting Group, a management consulting firm, in the mid-1990s to develop a more effective approach to change management.
-DICE has been adopted by over a thousand companies and PMOs since.
+Over a thousand companies and PMOs have adopted DICE since.

 DICE works by measuring four factors, each of which is a letter of the acronym:

-Duration: This is the duration of the project is measured.
-In addition to measuring an entire project, this can either be the total duration of several shorter projects, or the time between two milestones of a larger project.
+• Duration: This is the duration of the project is measured.
+In addition to measuring an entire project, this can either be the total duration of several shorter projects or the time between two milestones of a larger project.
+Birdview’s project management software allows project managers to easily monitor and adjust timelines, ensuring that project durations are accurately tracked and optimized.

-Integrity: “Integrity” is a rating of the organization or team’s ability to complete projects on time, and/or their skill relative to the project’s requirements.
+• Integrity: “Integrity” is a rating of the organization or team‘s ability to complete projects on time and/or their skill relative to the project‘s requirements.
+With Birdview, project managers can analyze team performance metrics and resource allocation, helping to maintain high integrity levels across all tasks.

-Effort: This takes into account the actual effort that employees need to exert in addition to their current workload.
+• Effort: This takes into account the actual effort that employees need to exert in addition to their current workload.
+Birdview‘s workload management features provide insights into team capacity and effort distribution, ensuring that no team member is overwhelmed, which helps maintain a balanced and realistic effort estimation.

 Each factor is given a rating of 1 to 4, with 1 being the most optimistic rating, and 4 being the most pessimistic.
 The actual DICE equation is: